ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 print(f"{file_path} not found.
 There is nothing to read.") return None # Return None if the file does not exist

-# Example usage for reading the file

 read_content = read_file("example1.txt")

-# Function to write to a file

 def write_file(file_path, content_to_write):
 with open(file_path, "w") as file: file.write(content_to_write)
 print(f"New content written to {file_path}")

-# Example usage for writing to the file

 content_to_write = "How brilliant that I can write to a file!" write_file("example2.txt", content_to_write)

-# Verify the write operation by reading the file again

 if read_content is not None:
 read_file("example2.txt")

-# Output
+Output:
 example1.txt not found.
 There is nothing to read.
 New content written to example2.txt

-# Explanations in the combined script:
+Explanations in the combined script:
 These combined Python scripts demonstrate file handling operations.
 They attempt to read from a non-existent file "example1.txt", handle the FileNotFoundError gracefully, write a specific string "How brilliant that I can write to a file!" to "example2.txt", and confirm the successful write operation with a print statement.
 The output reflects these operations, indicating the absence of "example1.txt" and the successful creation of "example2.txt" with the specified content.